polterguy/magic/README.md

 * **Database-driven AI agents** — agents that query and update *your* database and invoke *your* endpoints, behind your own role-based access control
 * **AI chatbots and expert systems** — crawl a website, get an embeddable chatbot grounded in your own content
 * **Secure APIs over legacy databases** — point it at an existing MySQL, PostgreSQL, SQL Server or MariaDB schema and get a CRUD API in seconds
+* **Wrappers around third-party APIs** — paste an OpenAPI or Swagger URL and get typed, documented endpoints wrapping Stripe, GitHub, Slack or anything else publishing a spec
 * **MCP tool servers** — expose your endpoints to Claude, Cursor, Codex, Qoder or any MCP client
 * **Background jobs and automation** — scheduled tasks written in Hyperlambda, or generated from a plain English description
 * **Static sites and SPAs** — your cloudlet serves files directly, next to the APIs powering them